 Watches, rings and pins can all be modified for communication and tracking.
 A smart ring is a surreptitious choice that provides payment options or unlocks doors.

 For high-risk patients or those who live alone, pins and necklaces can immediately alert emergency services of a dangerous fall.
-Location services ensure that the user will be able to be found if lost, as well.
+Location services also ensure that the user can be found if lost.

 7. Reality-Altering Headsets

-Augmented reality and virtual reality head-mounted displays (HMDs) are mostly geared for the gaming and entertainment industries.
-By slipping the headset over the eyes and ears, the user enters a digital landscape.
-Augmented reality (AR) integrates reality and digital information together while virtual reality (VR) is a wholly new, fictional landscape to explore.
+Augmented reality and virtual reality head-mounted displays (HMDs) are primarily geared toward the gaming and entertainment industries.
+The user enters a digital landscape by slipping the headset over the eyes and ears.
+Augmented reality (AR) integrates reality and digital information together, while virtual reality (VR) is a wholly new, fictional landscape to explore.

 The Future is Wearable

 These wearable technology examples explore how the human body integrates and interacts with technology for the good of everyone.
-This industry is always expanding into the incredible, so it’s time to discover how they can change your life.
+This industry continuously expands into the incredible, so it’s time to discover how they can change your life.

 Follow Us On